912828qj2/912828qj2.github.io/privatefund.md

 Long-term factors - Declining potential growth rate

 Medium term factor - Lack of thought emancipation in the reform cycle.
-Before they were 1.
+For the past 50 years, they were 1.
 Truth standards 2.
 Socialism or Capitalism 3.
-WTO - What Now?
+WTO - But what Now?

 Short-term factors - The troika is weak.
 Consumption investment (foreign companies do not want to invest, private enterprises do not dare to invest, state-owned enterprises cannot invest) import and export (trade war impacts expected)